-Time estimator version changes may occur occasionally even when the HSpot version does not change.
-These you will see when starting a new session: a pop-up will appear to give the details of the new time estimator version.
+Time estimator version changes may have occurred occasionally even when the HSpot version does not change.
+These were seen when starting a new session: a pop-up appeared to give the details of the new time estimator version.
+No time estimator changes will occur in post-operations.